bchu/bchu.github.io/source/_posts/2015-03-24-the-discovery-of-magic.markdown

 <a name="3" href="#3-back">[3]</a> I have no idea if I'll live to see *specific* technologies like artificial general intelligence or whatever else is going to be hyped tomorrow.

-<a name="4" href="#4-back">[4]</a> Sufficiently advanced technology.

-<a name="5" href="#5-back">[5]</a> [Income inequality in the United States](http://en.wikipedia.org/wiki/Income_inequality_in_the_United_States).
+<a name="4" href="#4-back">[4]</a> [Income inequality in the United States](http://en.wikipedia.org/wiki/Income_inequality_in_the_United_States).
 Income inequality *is* falling globally - but largely due to the catch-up development of the third world, where people are finding employment as inexpensive labor.
 Labor holds value in the third world, ironically contributing to the decline in labor's share of wealth in America.